8 Experiences You Must Do in the Overberg

 Museums play a vital role in small towns because it gives you a picture of how the town formed all those years ago.

 Take a walk down memory lane on how settlers arrived in Swellendam.
-The museum offers the most comprehensive collection of artefacts from the time when the Landros ruled from this town in three separate buildings.
+The museum offers the most comprehensive collection of artifacts from the time when the Landros ruled from this town in three separate buildings.

 Read next: The Weekend in Swellendam